Maka8ka/Faygo/README.md

 # Faygo

-* A RAT Tools on major platforms.High scalability
+* A RAT Tools on major platforms.
 * The traffic data be encryped by aes.use aeskey and aesiv
 * The net moudle now use http,it can be replace to other protocol.
 ## Now support